 - Grand Theft Auto: San Andreas has Ryder, Pulaski, and Catalina, all three have extremely short tempers and unpredictable behaviors.

 - Ricardo Diaz from Grand Theft Auto: Vice City, who kicked down a TV after losing a bet on a horse race, shot down birds who crapped on his property, and shot the VCR when it wouldn't work, oblivious to the fact that it wasn't even plugged in.

-- Come the fifth installment of the series and we now have Mr Trevor Phillips.
-Who makes the four previous examples look like a pair of harmless girl scouts by comparison.
-In fact his rampage missions intentionally invoke this trope by having him go on a massive killing spree as a result of being provoked by some very minor insults.
-(Whether it be mocking his Canadian heritage or just approaching him while wearing a t-shirt he doesn't like.)
+- Come the fifth installment of the series and we now have Mr. Trevor Phillips, who makes the four previous examples look like a bunch of harmless girl scouts by comparison.
+In fact, his rampage missions intentionally invoke this trope by having him go on a massive killing spree as a result of being provoked by some very minor insults (whether it be mocking his Canadian heritage or just approaching him while wearing a t-shirt he doesn't like).